 The keyboard is designed for people who use the regular U.S. keyboard heavily, but occasionally need to type other Latin letters (especially accented ones), symbols, and punctuation.
 In particular, the keyboard supports the Windows-1252 (U.S. and Western Europe) repertoire, as well as almost every Latin letter in Unicode.

 This keyboard handles only the extended Latin alphabet.
-If you want a Greek, Russian Cyrillic, or full IPA keyboard, I recommend the standard Microsoft Greek, keyboard, the Russian Phonetic YaWert keyboard, and the Benct X-Sampa keyboard respectively.
+If you want a regular Greek, Russian Cyrillic, or full IPA keyboard, I recommend the standard Microsoft Greek keyboard, the Russian Phonetic YaWert keyboard, and the Benct X-Sampa keyboard respectively.

-Combinations like AltGr+' are known as "dead keys", because they appear to be dead when you type them; you need to press a following key to actually input a character.
-The Moby Latin keyboard has a total of 21 dead keys: 16 for specific accent marks and modifying strokes, one for curly quotation marks and other punctuation, one for math symbols, one for arrows, one for pointing hands, and one for the IPA letters needed for English.
-(The math symbols were taken from the space cadet keyboard, though Moby Latin is not a full superset of it.)
+Combinations like AltGr+; are known as "dead keys", because they appear to be dead when you type them; you need to press a following key to actually input a character.
+The current version, C, of the Moby Latin keyboard has a total of 33 dead keys.
+23 specific accent marks and modifying strokes are provided, as well as curly quotation marks and other punctuation, math symbols, Roman numerals, fractions, arrows, pointing hands, math Greek letters and symbols (no accents), obscure Latin letters, and a subset of IPA letters needed for English.
+(Some math symbols were taken from the space cadet keyboard.)
 Some of these dead keys are typed using AltGr+Shift, which makes them a little awkward to type, but they are intended to be as easy to remember as possible.

 This keyboard and the associated documentation are Open Source, and may be freely copied and modified.
 The license terms for both is the MIT License.
 Use, share, and enjoy!